 Most of these accidents can be avoided with proper bike selection, use, and care.
 Consider the following safety tips when shopping for a new bike or taking care of an old one.

-If you are buying a bicycle for a child, choose one to fit the child's size today.
-Do not choose one he will "grow into" later.A bicycle should suit the rider's ability and kind of riding.Check hand and foot brakes for fast, easy stops without instability or jamming.Avoid slippery plastic pedals.
+There are several factors to consider when you buy a bicycle.
+If you haven't bought one before, consider going to a professional bicycle shop to get sound advice, look over the selection, and see what is available for accessories.
+Here are some other tips: If you are buying a bicycle for a child, choose one to fit the child's size today.
+Most bicycles can be adjusted as your child grows.A bicycle should suit the rider's ability and kind of riding.Check hand and foot brakes for fast, easy stops without instability or jamming.Avoid slippery plastic pedals.
 Look instead for rubber-treated pedals, or metal pedals with serrated rat-trap edges or with firmly attached toe clips.Make sure the bike fits your body.
 Ask for professional help if you are not sure how to choose the proper size and type of a bike.

-Always wear a helmet to help prevent head injuries.Observe all traffic laws and signals, just as if you were driving a car.Do not attempt stunts.Learn about the specific laws for bicyclists in your state.
+Knowing how to use a bicycle is just as important as picking one out.
+Follow this advice before jumping on your bicycle: Always wear a helmet to help prevent head injuries.Never use just your front (right) brake, it may cause you to flip over the handle bars.Observe all traffic laws and signals, just as if you were driving a car.Do not attempt stunts.Learn about the specific laws for bicyclists in your state.
 In the United States, bicycles are considered vehicles and have all the same rights and responsibilities as other motorists.Find alternate routes, rather than ride through busy intersections and heavy or high-speed traffic.